Trump ex-lawyer Cohen given three years in prison, blames 'blind loyalty'

-NEW YORK (Reuters) - President Donald Trump’s former personal lawyer Michael Cohen was sentenced to three years in prison on Wednesday for orchestrating hush payments to women in violation of campaign laws before the 2016 election and financial crimes, posing potential legal and political risks to Trump.
+NEW YORK (Reuters) - President Donald Trump’s former personal lawyer Michael Cohen was sentenced to three years in prison on Wednesday for crimes including orchestrating hush payments to women in violation of campaign laws before the 2016 election and financial wrongdoing, posing potential legal and political risks to Trump.

-In the courtroom, Cohen told U.S. District Judge William Pauley in Manhattan that “blind loyalty” led him to cover up for Trump.
+In the Manhattan courtroom, Cohen told U.S. District Judge William Pauley that “blind loyalty” led him to cover up for Trump’s “dirty deeds.”
 The sentence imposed by Pauley was a modest reduction from the four to five years recommended under federal guidelines but still highlighted the seriousness of the charges and possible implications for the president.

 The sentencing capped a stunning about-face by a lawyer who once said he would “take a bullet” for Trump.
-Cohen said in a guilty plea in August that he was directed by Trump to make hush money payments to two women who said they had sexual affairs with the president in the past.
+Cohen said in a guilty plea in August that he was directed by Trump to make hush money payments to two women - former Playboy model Karen McDougal and adult-film star Stormy Daniels - who said they had past sexual affairs with the president.
 Trump has denied the affairs and any involvement in the payments.

+In another potentially worrisome legal development for Trump, prosecutors announced that the publisher of the National Enquirer tabloid newspaper struck a deal with them to avoid charges over its role in paying hush money to McDougal, who said she had a relationship with the president in 2006 and 2007.

+As part of the deal, publisher American Media Inc (AMI) [AMRCM.UL] admitted that it made the $150,000 payment to McDougal “in concert” with Trump’s presidential campaign and agreed to cooperate with prosecutors.

 Pauley sentenced Cohen to 36 months for the payments and to two months for Cohen’s lies to Congress about a proposed Trump Tower project in Russia.
 The two terms will run simultaneously.
 The judge set March 6 for Cohen’s voluntary surrender.